Stuck in a professional rut?

 It sounds as though you’re suffering from being stuck in a professional rut.

 A professional rut could also be described as being in a funk, down in the dumps or just feeling a bit low in regards to your career and professional life.
-A professional rut can happy to anyone and at any point in their career.
-Things might be going great, you might have received a promotion or praise for some excellent work a while back…but now what?
+A professional rut can happen to anyone and at any point in their career.
+Things might be going great, you might have received a promotion or praise for some excellent work a while back… but now what?
 You might feel as if there’s nowhere else to go.

 But the only way is up, my friend, and you won’t be stuck for long!
 You must actively seek out new methods to un-funk yourself and rediscover your groove (so to speak).

-To start, you could try re-arranging your desk.
-Make some new charts or a to-do list, bring in some extra photos or buy some new stationary.
+To start, you could try rearranging your desk.
+Make some new charts or a to-do list, bring in some extra photos or buy some new stationery.
 Break the norm and tedious, daily routine and try and find some inspiration in your own space.

 If you’re part of a company that does the technique known as hot-desks – where you switch every day to try and boost employee productivity – try to sit beside people who you don’t know anything about or haven’t spoken too much.
 If your company is relatively small, you could take time out of your day to discuss a bit of what you’re doing with the person beside you to see if they have any ideas or ways to help you better complete your workload.